 Want to get close to these Asakusa attractions?
 Here’s where to stay..

-Just look around and you’ll see why Asakusa is one of the best places to stay in Tokyo.
+Just look around and you’ll see why Asakusa is one of the best places to stay in Tokyo (for more ideas, check out this guide).
 The quality of accommodations here is generally quite good, even if slightly pricier than elsewhere in Taito Ward.
 Here are couple of our picks for the best hotels in Asakusa: